Twijg76/bbqr/README.md

 ## Tested
-I succesfully used this to decode:
+I succesfully used this to encode and decode:
 * The complete Pizza Hut Menu including all sizes and variants
 * A simple html webpage with css